Driving through Maine’s winter season increases your accident risks.

 -Be sure to brake early, to brake slowly and to brake correctly.
 You never want to slam on your brakes when the roads are slick.

-If you or someone you love has been the victim of a car accident, contact us at 1-800-490-5218 for a free and confidential consultation to discuss your rights.
+If you or someone you love has been the victim of a car accident, contact us at 1-800-804-2004 for a confidential consultation to discuss your rights.

 More Blog Entries: